huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 There is no such thing as a perfect you.
 It's all about optimization.
 And optimization is an ongoing process.
 There is always room for improvement.
 You are always a work-in-progress.
 Always seek candid feedback for self-improvement and personal growth.

 Keep your identity small.
-Listen to constructive negative feedback.
+Listen to constructive negative feedback and criticism.
+Seek for the truth.
 No ego.
 Be humble.
 When you let go of what you are, you become what you might be.

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
 Life can only be understood backwards, but it must be lived forwards.